tobie/www.tobie.me/index.md

 adopt best practices,
 break internal silos,
-and improve their corporate culture, while being perceived as leaders in their space.
+and improve their corporate culture, while being perceived as leaders in their field.

 My clients include top tech companies like Google, Microsoft, Intel, or Mozilla.